dm5tt/LD2410S_ReverseEngineering/README.md

 ## SPI

 The SPI runs at 10MHz clock rate.
 The ICL1112 acts as a SPI master.

+This one was rather tricky to capture as my Logic Analyzer was loosing frames because of the high frequency (fmax.
+20MHz).

 ![Drag Racing](./pics/ld2410s_spi_mosi_rigol_block.png)